-- 1 Look at the question Isaiah asked the people of his time: "Why do you spend your money for that which is not bread, and your labor for that which does not satisfy?"
+- Look at the question Isaiah asked the people of his time: "Why do you spend your money for that which is not bread, and your labor for that which does not satisfy?"
 (Isa.
 55:2, NRSV).
 Ask yourself, in what ways, if any, are we doing the same thing, laboring for that which does not satisfy?
-Why is it so easy to fall into that very trap? - 2 If self-denial, social kindness, and the Sabbath were important on the Day of Atonement in Isaiah's day, are they just as important in the endtime day of atonement (Dan.
-8:14), during which God's jubilee trumpet will signal ultimate freedom at the second coming of Christ (1 Cor.
+Why is it so easy to get caught up in that very trap? - 2 If self-denial, social kindness, and the Sabbath were important on the day of atonement in Isaiah's day, are they just as important in the end-time Day of Atonement (Dan.
+8:14), during which God's Jubilee trumpet will signal ultimate freedom at the second coming of Christ (1 Cor.
 15:52; compare Lev.
 25:9, 10)?
-Explain your answer. - 10 In class, open up a discussion on the question of Sabbath keeping.
-What do you think Isaiah means when he says we should turn away from doing our own pleasure on the Sabbath, and yet, at the same time, call it a delight (Isa.
+Explain your answer. - 3 Open up a discussion on the question of Sabbath keeping.
+What do you think Isaiah means when he says we should turn away from doing our own pleasure on the Sabbath, and yet at the same time call it a "delight" (Isa.
 58:13)?
 How can we do both?
-Keep in mind the context of the complete text of Isaiah 58. - Summary: In Isaiah 55 and 58, the prophet appeals to his people to give up their thoughts and ways and return to God, whose ideal for their happiness is so much higher than their own.
-He mercifully pardons and then insists that the pardoned be merciful, in harmony with the spirit of the Day of Atonement and the Sabbath, because the gift of God's forgiveness, if it is truly received, transforms the heart.
+Keep in mind the context of the complete text of Isaiah 58.

+Summary: In Isaiah 55 and 58, the prophet appeals to his people to give up their thoughts and ways and return to God, whose ideal for their happiness is so much higher than their own.
+He mercifully pardons and then insists that the pardoned be merciful, in harmony with the spirit of the Day of Atonement and the Sabbath, because the gift of God's forgiveness transforms the heart if it is truly received.